AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/config-utility.md

 **Note:** If you are not adding an AF server, select the PI Data Archive icon on the first screen of the PI to OCS Agent Configuration Utility.

-To add a PI Data Archive, follow these steps:
+To add a Data Archive, follow these steps:

 1. Open the PI to OCS Agent Configuration Utility.

 1. Select **Data Archive Server**, then enter the name of the Data Archive server, and then select **Add Server**.

-   The PI Data Archive connection is added and details about the newly added PI Data Archive are displayed.
+   The Data Archive connection is added and details about the newly added Data Archive are displayed.

 1. Review the following details for the PI Data Archive: